What are ciliopathies?

 Type one

-Most children with Usher type one usually begin to develop retinitis pigmentosa-related vision problems between the ages of 8-12 years old, with vision problems first noticed at night, followed by increasing difficulty with side (peripheral) vision.
-Visual problems will progress.
+Vision: Most children with Usher type one usually begin to develop retinitis pigmentosa-related vision problems between the ages of 8-12 years old, with vision problems first noticed at night, followed by increasing difficulty with side (peripheral) vision.
+Visual problems are progressive.

 Type two